OriginProtocol/crypto-merch-how-to/index.md

-# Origin Marketplace Listing Guide
+# Crypto Merch Listing Guide

 This guide will tell you how to list goods and services on Crypto Merch. https://cryptomerch.io.
 While there are several steps in the process, we hope this step-by-step guide will make it easy for you to create your first listing in 10 minutes or less.